plumed/plumed2/developer-doc/plmdIntro.md

 the most.
 In actually though it is rather simple and I don't really know why I was confused.
 In essence every class must contain some method for creating it.
 This class should set the initial values of all the variables inside the class.
-Obviously the functions (or more correctly methods) that the class contains cannot be used untill an instance of the class has been created using the constructor.
+Obviously the functions (or more correctly methods) that the class contains cannot be used until an instance of the class has been created using the constructor.

 An example of how all this works in practise is given below: